-My cumberland pie requires no butter being added to the mashed potatoes as the sweetness and creaminess of the mash are already provided by the addition of the cauliflower!
+However, my cumberland pie version requires no butter being added to the mashed potatoes.
+The sweetness and creaminess of the mash are already provided by the addition of the cauliflower!

 This healthier cauliflower mash reduces the overall calorie and carb content.
 Plus cauliflower has a lower GI rating (about 15) as opposed to potatoes (about 90) therefore filling you up for longer!

 This quick healthy meal can be put together and cooked in 1 hour.
 It makes enough for 4, so absolutely ideal if you want some for another day.